Written by Mic Coleman on the occasion of the Village Hall Centenary 1902-2002 and with an addendum that brings the story up to the 2020s.

 With the introduction of new licensing regulations, a premises licence was obtained in 2007; but hirers of the Hall who wished to serve alcohol remained responsible for obtaining their own liquor licences.

-Income from lettings has always fluctuated.
-The Hall is fortunate in that up to now it has received generous portions of the profits realised from the bi-annual village fete.
-There is usually an annual grant from the Parish Council.
-Serving teas at Vann on at least one day a year when the garden has been open under the National Gardens Scheme has helped to supplement income, as have quiz nights and sales.
-But the bottom line is maximum footfall.
+Income from lettings had always fluctuated and the bottom line is maximum footfall.
 The Hall has to remain a competitive and attractive venue – for commercial groups or individuals to hire for their activities, including private parties;, and for villagers who would otherwise go further afield for their entertainment.

 Remaining competitive means constant attention to up-grades.
 Cue to the Management Committee whose members have recently come up with some brand new and innovative ideas.

-The first fashion show was held in 2017, with several villagers prominent on the catwalk – when it comes to modelling, Hambledon is second to none!
-Shortly afterwards the touring Blackbox Theatre Company visited the Hall with their production of Bouncers.
-Both events were sell-outs and, just as important, good fund raisers: new storage heaters were installed and the loft was insulated.
-More ideas quickly followed.
 The Hall signed up to Easyfundraising whereby online shoppers could collect free donations to the Hall from over 3,000 subscribing retailers.
-Fifty new chairs were sponsored by villagers; a grant from the Hambledon Community Foundation covered the cost of new stage curtains; and these and a raft of other improvements were celebrated at a tea party hosted by the Management Committee in December to thank villagers for their input.
+In 2018 fifty new chairs were sponsored by villagers; a grant from the Hambledon Community Foundation covered the cost of new stage curtains; and these and a raft of other improvements, including repainting of the hall inside and out, new storage heaters and loft insulation, were celebrated at a tea party hosted by the Management Committee in December of that year to thank villagers for their input.